caleb98/stockfetcher/README.md

 ### API Keys for Company Info
 Company info is downloaded using the AlphaVantage API free tier.
 Normally, these api keys should be omitted from the repository and loaded from a file or obtained using environment variables.
 However, since this project is developed for a university course, these API keys are included in the repository for ease of use.
 The rate limit for API calls is 5 requests/min and 500 requests/day.
 A secondary API key is provided in the [StockApi class](app/src/main/java/stockfetcher/api/StockApi.java) and may be substituted if rate limits are hit using the default.
 However, for optimal use I suggest simply obtaining your own free API key from the [AlphaVantage website](https://www.alphavantage.co/).

+### Other Data Sources
+Stock price data is pulled from Yahoo finance as a CSV file which is directly parsed and inserted into the database.
+ETF overviews (name and relevant holdings, if available) are pulled from [Marketwatch](https://www.marketwatch.com/).